 The Paragon Policy Fellowship connects students and recent graduates with opportunities in the science and tech policy space.
 Fellows typically spend 5–10 hours a week researching and writing a policy brief on key issues for their state or local governments.
-Our Fellows work on pressing tech policy issues such as broadband infrastructure, renewable energy, and AI procurement.
+Our Fellows work on pressing tech policy issues such as broadband infrastructure, digital accessibility, and AI procurement.
 The Fellowship is meant to create a community of future tech policy leaders, and our project-based experiences are designed to introduce students to the tech policy landscape and grow their network and impact through local community engagement.
+In addition, all current and former Fellows are eligible to apply to our exclusive mentorship program.
+Fellows (including Project Leads) in good standing at the end of the cohort will be compensated with a $500 stipend.

 This Fellowship is an entry-level opportunity geared towards undergraduate/graduate students and recent graduates based in the U.S. interested in entering the tech policy space.
 As such, we are not expecting applicants to have extensive experience in tech policy and will be evaluating applications based on demonstrated interest in the tech policy sphere (whether it be through relevant coursework, extracurricular activities, or other lived experiences).
-We enthusiastically welcome applications from those of all backgrounds and are open to accepting prospective Fellows from a wide range of educational backgrounds (i.e. not restricted to any specific major).
+We enthusiastically welcome applications from those of all backgrounds and are open to accepting prospective Fellows from a wide range of educational backgrounds (i.e., not restricted to any specific major).

 Minimum Qualifications